-Configure High Fidelity's audio settings to give you and the people around you the best experience.
+Configure your audio settings to give you and the people around you the best experience.
 Here's how.

-In High Fidelity, the audio experience is paramount.
+In the spatial audio space, the audio experience is paramount.
 To support guests with all kinds of audio setups, we have several options to improve the experience based on different needs.

 In this article, we will cover the following audio options: Echo Cancellation, Noise Suppression, and Automatic Gain Control.
 To find these options, open your menu in the upper left of High Fidelity and select Audio.